 Alison performs, speaks, and teaches writing workshops internationally.

 Her new book, Moments of Glad Grace, will be published the spring of 2020.

 Alison was born and raised in Peterborough, Ontario -- a lovely city, although not necessarily the best place to be in the 1980s with a gay father.
 She bolted out of town (and country) at the age of seventeen and spent the next twelve years studying, living and travelling throughout Europe, the Middle East, the former Soviet Union, the Amazonian regions of Ecuador and Peru, and across Siberia and Mongolia to China.

 Her early articles and essays reported from Vaclav Havel’s first parliament following Czechoslovakia’s Velvet Revolution.
 The experience also inspired her first short story, Notes From Under Water, which was selected for The Journey Prize Anthology: The Best of Canada’s New Writing.
 Subsequent travels in then-Yugoslavia during the Balkan War resulted in the longform essay Staring Down the Beast, awarded that year’s Canadian National Magazine Award Gold Medal for Travel Writing.
 Solitary Motion, a meditation on travels in north-western China, won the Western Canada Magazine Award 1st Prize, also for Travel Writing.

-Wearing's first book was the internationally acclaimed travel memoir, Honeymoon in Purdah (Alfred A. Knopf Canada, 2000), her account of a journey through Iran.
+Alison's first book was the internationally acclaimed travel memoir, Honeymoon in Purdah (Alfred A. Knopf Canada, 2000), her account of a journey through Iran.
 The Calgary Sun called it "the perfect travel memoir" and the Ottawa Citizen described it as "one of the best pieces of travel writing it has been my privilege to read in this, or any, millennium."
 The book was published in seven countries.